MatiasAgelvis/stellaid/contact.md

 ---
 title: Contact
 layout: contact
-description: Starithm helps you find the quality reviews and conftrably summarize them into a single value.
+description: Stellaid helps you find the quality reviews and comfortably summarize them into a single value.
 ---

 <form